What's color got to do with it? Face recognition in grayscale: Insights into Achromatopsia within Face Recognition Networks

-Four identities are selected from the WebFace4M training data, on the basis of having strongly different skin tone from each other, and each identity having a large number of images in the training set.
-To select suitable quality images for analysis of the face skin region in the image, we use a BiSeNet semantic segmentation \cite{Bisenet} to filter out faces where less than 30\% of the face area is classified as skin.
-This gives us mostly frontal faces, without too much occlusion by glasses or scalp hair.
+To check the importance of color in separating different identities, we randomly select 200 identities from WebFace4M training data, with each identity having a large number of images.
+To select suitable quality images for analysis of the face skin region, we use a BiSeNet semantic segmentation \cite{yu_eccv_2018} to filter out faces where less than 30\% of the face area is classified as skin.
+This gives us mostly frontal faces, without too much occlusion from glasses or scalp hair.
 To avoid inconsistencies stemming from mouth open/closed and facial expression, we focus on the part of the face above the upper lip, and on the pixels classified as skin (omitting eyebrows and eyes), and calculate the average RGB of skin pixels.
-For each of the four identities, we select the 50 images that have the largest number of such skin pixels and plot the average RGB for each of their images in a 3D RGB space.
-If color is useful to separate images belonging to different identities in the training set, then the 50 images of each identity should form a compact cluster that is well separated from the other identities.
+For each of the 200 identities, we select the 10 images that have the largest number of such skin pixels.
+We compute the average skin-pixel RGB value for each of the 10 images from 200 identities, and compute the fraction of points whose nearest neighbor is from the same identity.
+The experiments were carried out independently ten times, and the results, including the standard deviation, are shown in Figure \ref{fig:rgb_cluster}.